Women’s health physiotherapist Perth

 We believe that - rather than focusing on a short term fix - you deserve a long-term solution for chronic pain.
 Part of our work is about empowering you and encouraging self-management of your pain.

 As a woman, we are often told that the pain associated with periods, fibroids or sore joints before and after childbirth, is just part of what it means to be a woman.
 If pain drags on for years, it can impact the way you live your life, the quality of your relationships and your professional achievements.
-We are here to help you across the whole spectrum of women’s health: Our gynaecologist helps you get really clear about what causes your pain, our psychologist can offer support and guidance to cope with your discomfort, and as a women’s health physio we work on quick pain relief and self-management for the long term.
+We are here to help you across the whole spectrum of women’s health: Our gynaecologist helps you get really clear about what causes your pain and as a women’s health physio we work on quick pain relief and self-management for the long term.

 After our first assessment, we will create a treatment plan, making sure that we work on long-term improvements, pain relief and strengthening.